emacs-eask/easky/README.md

 ### 🔍 Step 1.
 Install [Eask CLI](https://github.com/emacs-eask/cli)

-Download binaries from their [release page](https://github.com/emacs-eask/cli/releases) , and extracted somewhere on your machine.
+Download binaries from their [release page](https://github.com/emacs-eask/cli/releases) , and extract the file somewhere on your machine.
 Then add the path `/path/to/eask/` to environment `PATH`, so you can access it anywhere.

 For more installation options, see https://emacs-eask.github.io/Getting-Started/Install-Eask/.